History

 History of the Johnson County Fire Protection District

-The creation of the Fire District combined the existing resources of the Johnson County Fire Department, Chilhowee Volunteer Fire Department, Leeton Volunteer Fire Department and the Rural Knob Noster Volunteer Fire Department.
+The creation of the Fire District combined the existing resources of the Johnson County Fire Department, Chilhowee Volunteer Fire Department, Leeton Volunteer Fire Department, and the Rural Knob Noster Volunteer Fire Department.
 Fire District daily operations were placed under the direction of the County Fire Chief William P. Parsons who served as Chief until his retirement in 1995.
 An original tax assessment of thirty cents per one hundred dollar assessed value provided the District with its operating funds.
 The tax levy was decreased over the years to its lowest level of fourteen cents.
-Voter approval in 2001 authorized a total levy of thirty-six cents per one hundred dollar assessed value.
-Voter support was requested in 2007 and a $4.5 million bond was approved allowing the District to build and renovate fire stations and purchase additional personal safety equipment and fire apparatus.
+Voter support was requested twice in the following years to increase funding for District operations.

-The formation of the Fire District brought together approximately eight pieces of fire apparatus and twenty to thirty fire fighters from the combined departments.
-Through untold dedication and countless hours of donated time from the volunteers the District grew and continues to grow today.
-Currently the District operates over forty pieces of fire apparatus including twelve engines, eleven tankers, thirteen grass fire units, three UTVs, seven support vehicles, one mobile air cascade unit, a rescue unit, two water rescue support vehicles and two boats.
+The formation of the Fire District brought together approximately eight pieces of fire apparatus and twenty to thirty firefighters from the combined departments.
+Through untold dedication and countless hours of donated time from the volunteers, the District grew and continues to grow today.
+Currently, the District operates fifty four pieces of apparatus including thirteen engines, eleven tankers, thirteen grass fire units, six UTVs, fifteen support vehicles, one mobile air cascade unit, one rescue unit, and three boats.
 The District also maintains a Safety House, which is available to all departments of the county for public education.
 The equipment is housed in twelve stations, which are located in or near Warrensburg, Leeton, Chilhowee, Knob Noster, Centerview, Valley City, Columbus, Fayetteville, Cornelia, and Burtville.
-The Chief and Assistant Chief serve as full time employees leading approximately one hundred forty volunteer personnel including the Division Chief-Training and Safety, five Battalion Chiefs, three training Captains, five training Lieutenants, twelve station Captains, eleven station Lieutenants and over one hundred fire fighters.
+The Chief and Assistant Chief serve as full time employees leading approximately one hundred forty volunteer personnel including the Division Chief-Training and Safety, four Battalion Chiefs, two training Captains, five training Lieutenants, twelve station Captains, eleven station Lieutenants, and over one hundred firefighters.

-On April 1, 2019 four new full time positions were added to the District including one full time Captain and three full time fire fighters.
-These full time positions began supplementing responses from the District’s volunteers throughout the entire District for any call for service.
+On April 1, 2019, three new full-time positions were added to the District including one full-time Captain and two full-time firefighters.
+These full-time positions began supplementing responses from the District’s volunteers throughout the entire District for any call for service.
 These positions are on duty Monday through Friday from 8 AM to 5 PM to support daytime volunteer response.